LiohMoeller/mfc/readme.txt

 Mindfulness.

 OPERATING SYSTEM
+- Uumfc is programmed in Python wiht the GUI- toolkit wxPython.
+It runs on all platforms which support python and wxpython.
-- Uumfc is designed for Ubuntu with the Unity desktop.
+- Uumfc is specially designed for Ubuntu with the Unity desktop.

 DOWNLOAD FROM GITHUB